craigashields/acp-recommends/data/content/about.md

 Craig

 P.S.
-At the time of writing this, my current read is [The Grande Odalisque](https://www.fantagraphics.com/collections/crime-mystery/products/the-grande-odalisque), which is awesome!
+At the time of writing this, my current read is [Paper Girls](https://imagecomics.com/comics/series/paper-girls), which is awesome!